389ds/389ds.github.io/docs/389ds/development/git-rules.md

 First, make sure you are in the correct branch that you want to apply/commit to:

     git branch # list my current branch
-    git checkout master # to switch to the current branch
+    git checkout main # to switch to the current branch

 Next, make sure that branch is up-to-date.

     git pull

-If changes were pulled in, rebase your working branch off of master and resolve any conflicts.
+If changes were pulled in, rebase your working branch off of main and resolve any conflicts.

     git checkout <workbranch>
-    git rebase master
+    git rebase main

-Switch back to the master branch (or the remote branch you want to push to)and merge in your changes from the working branch.
+Switch back to the main branch (or the remote branch you want to push to)and merge in your changes from the working branch.

-    git checkout master
+    git checkout main
     git merge <workbranch>

 The merge should be clean, and no merge commit should appear when running *git log -1*.
 You can now push the commits to the remote repository.